 Even if non-flushable objects don’t clog the pipes immediately beneath the toilet, they can still end up clogging the sewer system.
 Unlike homeowners, when the rubbish makes it to the sewer at the end of the street, it might still be your problem.

-If you have a blocked drain, first check to see who is responsible for looking after that particular section of the drain – you or the water control board.
+If you have a blocked drain, first check to see who is responsible for looking after that particular section of a drain – you or the water control board.
 If you find that the area that has the blockage falls under your jurisdiction, then you will need to bring in professionals to remove the blockage for you.

 Hard water damage